banksjazz87/ignite-youth-sermons/theHeatOfTheMoment.md

 > "Peter's impulsive action is a powerful example of what can happen when we act purely out of emotion in a heated moment.
 We can cause pain, damage relationships, and go against God's will.

-So, how do we avoid making a *'Peter's mistake'* in our own heated moments?
+So, how do we avoid making a mistake in our own heated moments?
 How do we keep our cool when everything inside us is telling us to lash out, to react, to fight back with words or actions?

-The answer, friends, is **Jesus**.
+The answer, is **Jesus**.
 He is our ultimate example and our source of strength to navigate these tough situations.

 ### Here’s how Jesus can help us *cool down* in the heat of the moment:

 ---

 #### 1. **He Gives Us Self-Control (Through the Holy Spirit)**
+> The Bible tells us in **Galatians 5:22-23**

+ 22 But the fruit of the Spirit is love, joy, peace, forbearance, kindness, goodness, faithfulness, 23 gentleness and self-control.
+Against such things there is no law.

-> The Bible tells us in **Galatians 5:22-23** that the fruit of the Spirit includes *'self-control.'* When we're connected to Jesus, His Holy Spirit lives in us, empowering us to pause, to think, and to choose our reactions instead of just letting our emotions control us.
+The fruit of the Spirit includes *'self-control.'* When we're connected to Jesus, His Holy Spirit lives in us, empowering us to pause, to think, and to choose our reactions instead of just letting our emotions control us.
 It’s like having an internal *'chill'* button.

 ---